BACKSTAGE

 “It won’t happen one day.
 It’s happening right now. […] The hunting season for unprotected websites has begun.”

 Spoiler: The law does not affect all companies, but only those that sell products or services online – and only if they are not considered micro-enterprises (less than 10 employees & €2 million turnover).
+Customers with purely B2B business are also not affected.

 The bold formulation “14 days, otherwise legal action”?